grenas405/man/manual/README.md

 2. **Text-Based Interface**: Terminal-native with no external dependencies
 3. **Composability**: Can be piped, scripted, and integrated
 4. **Self-Documenting**: The manual documents itself

+### Unix Philosophy 2.0
+- Extend the original manifesto into the Deno runtime without mocking or replacing it
+- Keep text streams, predictable output, and scriptability as first-class citizens
+- Layer in modern TypeScript ergonomics, security permissions, and structured traces
+- Treat the pager itself as infrastructure: transparent, inspectable, future-proof

 ## Development